velenoveski/velenoveski/README.md

 </ul>
 <hr/>

 <b>These projects are private and my profesional portfolio.
 They are consisting the latest approaches for long-term success and starting a full stack project using .NET Framework, .NET Core, .NET 6+, ASP.MVC Core, Angular, Microsoft Azure, Docker-compose, CosmosDB, MSSQL, PostgreSQL, Azure SQL, CI/CD Pipelines, GitHub Actions, xUnit Testing and etc.  <br> This list will continue growing in future.
-For reviewing, please send me request on my LinkedIn Profile 👆 in order to give collaborator access! </b> <br>
+For reviewing, please send me request on my LinkedIn Profile 👆 in order to give you a collaborator access in my organization! </b> <br>
 <hr/>
 <a href="https://github.com/velenoveski">
   <img src="https://github-readme-stats.vercel.app/api?username=velenoveski&count_private=true&show_icons=true&hide=stars" />